Spring 2026 Impact Competition

 Impact Competition

-The Impact Competition is a case study competition where students will develop an innovative solution to help the Houston Food Bank improve a problem in the volunteer services department.
-The winning team is then given the opportunity to bring the solution to life (with a budget of $10,000) AND the top 3 teams will win financial awards totaling $7,500.
+The Impact Competition is a case study competition where students will develop an innovative solution to help a local nonprofit solve a problem the organization is facing.
+The winning team is then given the opportunity to bring their solution to life (with a budget of $10,000) AND the top 3 teams will win financial awards totaling $7,500.

 Important Dates